ec-intl/ecifl2html/README.md

 ![GitHub stars](https://img.shields.io/github/stars/ec-intl/ecifl2html)
 ![GitHub watchers](https://img.shields.io/github/watchers/ec-intl/ecifl2html)

-`ecifl2html` is a Python package for converting Markdown text to HTML.
-It is a simple package that provides a single class, `MarkdownToHTML`, used to convert Markdown text to HTML.
+`ecifl2html` is a Python package for converting formatted text to HTML.
+It is a simple package that provides a single class, `FormattedTextToHTML`, used to convert formatted text to HTML.

 ## Project Status